 The Sylvan Difference

-It's time to get creative!
+Let's get creative!
 Our Engineering courses in Idaho feature:

-- Hands-on learning: Sylvan is no stranger to the very latest advances in interactive, app-based learning — but our Engineering courses are all about learning by doing.
+- Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.